-With the owner's contact information in hand, you can write to or call the owner, expressing interest in purchasing the land and asking whether the owner would be willing to sell it.
-If the owner lives next to the vacant land, or in the same town, consider asking the owner if you could stop by to introduce yourselves.
+With the owner's contact information in hand, you can write to or call the owner.
+You'll be expressing interest in purchasing the land and asking whether the owner would be willing to sell it.
+If the owner lives next to the vacant land, or in the same town, consider asking the owner if you could stop by to introduce yourself.

-Before contacting the owner, you may want to research the current market value of the land, so that if the owner responds by saying, "Sure, for the right price," you'll have an idea of what the right price is.
+Before contacting the owner, however, you might want to research the current market value of the land, so that if the owner responds by saying, "Sure, for the right price," you'll have an idea of what the right price actually is.

 You can also work backwards from the estimated current market value of nearby houses, if that's the only information that's available to you.
 As a general rule, the value of the land is 25% to 30% of the value of the house, depending on the town in which the house is located.

-Most owners are flattered when people express interest in buying their homes or land, even if they have no present intention of selling, so you needn't be diffident about approaching a landowner.
-You never know: your letter or telephone call may nudge an ambivalent owner toward becoming a seller.
+Most owners are flattered when people express interest in buying their homes or land, even if they have no present intention of selling.
+Thus you needn't be diffident about approaching a landowner.
+You never know: your letter or telephone call might nudge an ambivalent owner toward becoming a seller.